Trusts for vulnerable people

 Who qualifies as a vulnerable beneficiary

 A vulnerable beneficiary is either someone under 18 whose parent has died or a disabled person who is eligible for any of the following benefits (even if they do not receive them):

-- Attendance Allowance (either the care component at the middle or highest rate, or the mobility component at the highest rate)
+- Disability Living Allowance (either the care component at the highest or middle rate, or the mobility component at the higher rate)

 - Personal Independence Payment